 - Not losing money frivolously

 Do you have any other important business and investment philosophies.
-Do you have a rags to riches story of your own?
+Do you have a rags to riches wealth building story of your own?
 Leave a comment and let me know.

 Disclosure and disclaimer